A novel seamless magnetic-based actuating mechanism for end-effector-based robotic rehabilitation platforms: Results

 \section{Results}

-Starting from the static and dynamic characterization of the system, Figure \ref{trials} illustrates the offset behavior between two magnets in a drive-follow configuration, to determine the influence of different weights on the detachment threshold at varying speeds.
-In the left graph, at a low speed of 10 RPM, the increasing amplitude with heavier weights indicates a stronger response leading up to potential detachment.
-The middle graph, at 20 RPM, shows a more uniform behavior, suggesting a less pronounced impact of weight on detachment at this medium speed.
-Finally, the right graph, at a high speed of 30 RPM, dramatically showcases that the heaviest weight has a significant peak, indicating a critical point where detachment likely occurs due to the combined effects of high speed and increased weight.
-According to this article \cite{FERRE2023R758}, a 2-kg weight pulling force is more than enough.
-The static experiment showcased the magnetic force's capability to hold without any movement (Figure \ref{trials}), maintaining attachment up to a weight of 1000 grams.
-However, beginning at 1200 grams and beyond, we noticed a gradual increase in separation, leading to complete detachment at a weight of 1700 grams.
+Figure \ref{trials} shows the offset behavior between two magnets in a drive-follow setup, examining the impact of different weights on the detachment threshold at various speeds.
+At 10 RPM, heavier weights increase the amplitude, suggesting higher detachment risk.
+At 20 RPM, the effect of weight on detachment is less pronounced.
+At 30 RPM, the heaviest weight causes a significant peak, indicating a critical detachment point.
+According to \cite{FERRE2023R758}, a 2-kg weight pulling force is sufficient.
+The static test showed that the magnets held up to 1000 grams, with a complete detachment of 1700 grams.

-Figure \ref{estimation} illustrates the path taken by the participants over an approximately 4-minute span with speeds of 15 (2.2 cm/s) and 25 (3.7 cm/s) RPMs.
-The maximum distance achievable was 30 centimeters, and they traversed around 6 meters using this path.
-Figure \ref{estimation} presents the distances recorded by the encoder (associated with the bottom magnet/driver: P1) and the laser distance sensor (linked to the top magnet/follower: P2).
-Figure \ref{estimation}-a and Figure \ref{estimation}-d also reveal the EKF predictions for the positions of the magnets within our observable system, where measurements for both magnets' positions were available for the model.
-Lastly, Figure \ref{estimation}-b and Figure \ref{estimation}-e show the performance of our model in a partially unobservable system scenario, where only the position of the bottom magnet was known, leaving us without information on the top magnet's position.
-In the figures \ref{estimation}-c and \ref{estimation}-f we can observe the difference between real and estimated values of the bottom and top magnet respectively.
+Figure \ref{estimation} illustrates the path taken by the participants over approximately 4 minutes, with speeds of 15 RPM (2.2 cm/s) and 25 RPM (3.7 cm/s).
+The maximum distance covered was 30 centimeters, and they traversed approximately 4 meters.
+The figure also shows the distances recorded by the encoder (associated with the bottom magnet/driver: P1) and the laser distance sensor (linked to the top magnet/follower: P2).
+Figures \ref{estimation}-a and \ref{estimation}-b depict the EKF predictions for the magnet positions in two scenarios: with and without a sensor for 12 human subjects (both magnets follow each other through the same trajectory with a small offset in their positions).
+Figures \ref{estimation}-c and \ref{estimation}-d demonstrate a situation where we intentionally blocked the laser sensor reading to test our sensorless EKF estimations.
+We observe that when the system loses visual tracking of the top magnet, the real and estimated measurements from the first EKF become significantly inaccurate.
+However, the sensorless EKF successfully continues tracking the position of the top magnet.
+This scenario highlights the importance of sensorless estimation in preventing system failure when sensor readings are compromised.
+The model effectively predicts the top magnet's position despite some spikes when the bottom magnet interacts with the photo interrupter sensors.
+These spikes are likely due to mechanical disturbances at the start of the movement, causing the EKF to perform less optimally, particularly in the sensorless system.